kyma-project/website/content/blog-posts/2021-12-03-release-notes-2.0/index.md

 ### Exposing workloads on custom domains

 Kyma 2.0 allows you to expose Istio workloads using custom, user-managed domains.
-In the previous Kyma versions, the only supported scenario was to use the main Kyma domain for API exposure.
+In previous Kyma versions, the only supported scenario was to use the main Kyma domain for API exposure.
 Now, provided you own a domain, you can expose any Kyma-hosted workload using your domain.
 In addition, a TLS certificate can be automatically generated for you.
 You can have multiple workloads using multiple custom domains.
 Read how to [use a custom domain to expose a service](https://kyma-project.io/docs/kyma/latest/03-tutorials/00-api-exposure/apix-01-own-domain/) for details.

 ## Application Connectivity